beejjorgensen/bgnet0/src/bgnet0_part_2400_nethw.md

   at your house.
 Think of a single IP subnet.

 * **WAN**: Wide Area Network.
 Network that's not LAN.
-Think of a collection of LANs on University of company campus.
+Think of a collection of LANs on University or company campus.

 * **Dynamic IP**: This is when your IP gets set automatically with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol),